briatte/dsr/README.md

 This repo contains files from an old course project that took 5 years to actually get taught.
 I'm giving it a go this semester, so all old content is gone, and will be replaced, if everything goes well, by some new sessions.

-A provisional outline follows.
-Ideally, we'd also find time for a session to wrap up and to introduce tools that are not covered here.
-By order of priority: SQL, Git/GitHub, R Markdown, and possibly some JavaScript visualization libraries.
+A provisional outline follows -- not the full syllabus, only a recap of the main topics covered in each session, plus short descriptions of what happens during those.

 This folder contains the code, data and documentation of the examples used either during the practice sessions in class, or distributed as homework exercises. __Slides are hosted elsewhere, and the links are not currently active.__